Best White Rum

 The Tasting:

 The tasting notes that follow are summaries of the judges’ opinions, with all replicated commentary eliminated.
-The states of origin, distilleries and alcohol proofs are identified for each brand.
-Clicking on the brands' names will link to their websites.
+The distilleries, states, countries of origin and alcohol proofs are identified for each brand.
+Clicking on the brands' names will link to their corresponding websites.

 |